Ibis is Green

 A Process That Continues to Evolve

-With Ibis sitting on some of the most beautiful natural landscape in south Florida, it's easy to see why it's worth protecting the environment.
-The Club has been steadily making steps to do as much as we can to be greener and reduce our environmental impact.
+With Ibis sitting on some of the most beautiful natural landscape in south Florida, it's easy to see why protecting the environment is worth the effort.
+The Club has been steadily taking steps to be greener and reduce our environmental impact.

 What We Have Already Implemented